-Make the ganache first as it needs time to cool.
-Heat the double cream and butter in a pan on a low heat, you want to to be warm but not so hot you couldn't hold your finger in it
+- Make the ganache first as it needs time to cool.
+Heat the double cream and butter in a pan on a low heat until the butter melts and it starts to steam, you want to to be warm but not so hot you couldn't hold your finger in it

-Take it off the heat and add the dark chocolate broken into pieces.
-Leave for a few minutes, then stir and the chocolate should have melted.
-Put in the fridge to set for 3 - 4 hours
+- Take it off the heat and add the dark chocolate broken into pieces.
+Leave for a few minutes, then stir and the chocolate should melt, keep stirring until it does.
+Set aside to cool

-For the sponge, whisk the eggs and sugar together with an electric whisk or in a food mixer for 8 minutes until it reaches 'ribbon stage' - this is when you can drizzle the mixer in a figure 8 and it doesn't sink back immediately
+- For the sponge, whisk the eggs and sugar together with an electric hand whisk or in a stand mixer for 8 minutes until it reaches 'ribbon stage' - this is when you can drizzle some the mix into itself in a figure 8 and it doesn't sink back immediately

-Gently fold in the flour and cocoa powder, trying not to lose the volume
+- Gently fold in the flour and cocoa powder in three stages, folding gently and trying not to lose too much of the volume

-Gently unroll the sponge and spread the cream all over it
+- Gently unroll the sponge and spread the cream all over it in an even layer

-Remove the ganache from the fridge, it should be very thick by now.
-If it's too stif, microwave it for 30 seconds and stir well to loosen it up again.
+- The ganache should be thick by now, but it if is too stiff, microwave it for 15-30 seconds and stir well to loosen it up again.
 Pipe or spread the ganache all over the sponge.
 If piping, use a star nozzle to create texture.
 If spreading, use a fork to create texture

-Serve immediately, store any leftovers in the fridge for up to 2 days
+- Serve immediately, store any leftovers in the fridge for 2-3 days